 Wells concluded, “I think it just started from a place of thinking about what might my first feature be: A young father and his daughter on holiday.
 I have a lot of experience to draw from, and it’s a relationship I don’t see portrayed too often in the way I think I can write about…In allowing it to be personal, I think, ultimately, it’s coming from a sincere place of expression.
 I’m not really writing outside in; I think I’m writing inside out.
 So that, unfortunately, as a person who doesn’t particularly like to talk about myself, even personally, it’s just the reality.”

-Apart from the poignant portrayal of parent-child dynamics, the movie includes authentic details to establish the period it takes place.
+Apart from the poignant portrayal of parent-child dynamics, the movie includes authentic details to establish the period in which it takes place.
 From camcorder footage to employing color grading techniques imitating old photographs, Wells ensured that every aspect of the movie invokes a sense of nostalgia in the audience.
-Despite ‘Aftersun’ being a primarily fictional tale, it helps understand how in real life, people are often unable to understand their parents’ dilemmas and traumas till they experience parenthood themselves.
+Despite ‘Aftersun’ being a primarily fictional tale, it helps understand how, in real life, people are often unable to understand their parents’ dilemmas and traumas till they experience parenthood themselves.

 Besides, it indicates how pictures and videos are often inaccurate in representing what exactly transpired in a person’s life when they were taken.
 Instead, they are mere tokens that gloss over the uncomfortable details so that we can use them in the future to escape to happier and simpler times.
 Hence, the Charlotte Wells directorial is a realistic ode to childhood and the complicated equations we often share with our parents, infused with her memories of the same.